pearsonlab/legal/README.md

 $ make
 ```

 **Warning:** The Stan models can be time-consuming to run.
-On a four-core machine with a decent processor, the entire set of models produces a couple hundred MB of outputs and requires over **14 hours** to finish.
+On a four-core machine with a decent processor, the entire set of models produces a couple hundred MB of outputs and requires over **14 hours** to finish (and that's not including the sensitivity analysis models, which double the time).
 If you're on a laptop that's put to sleep, Stan should resume when the laptop wakes up, but the whole process is best done on a desktop that can be left alone for the better part of a day.